-Sometimes we’ve got the urge for adventure, but no-one to do it with.
-That's why travelling solo as part of a small group tour has its perks.
+What if you've got the urge for adventure, but no-one to do it with?
+Over 50% of travelers on our trips are traveling solo, which is why traveling as part of our small group tours has its perks.
 We’ve got expert local leaders on tap to show you around, ready-made friends who are itching to explore (just like you), and optional single supplements if you want a room all to yourself.
 All you have to do is turn up with a smile and a passport: we’ll handle the rest.

 10 Days From $1,215

 9 Days From $1,010

 The perks of solo travel on a group tour